WELCOME TO DD DAY 2021

 - PRESS & SOCIAL MEDIA ACTIVITY – follow us to receive and share some Delia love!

 SUMMARY OF DD DAY 2021 ACTIVITIES

 4 new artist commissions (2 music, 2 visual/digital media) to produce 2 new AV works.
-North West England based artists Suzy Mangion (music), Katie Mason (visual), Madeline Hall (music/sound) and Lacey Liang (visual/3D design) have been selected by our trustees after a public call.
-The artists will create new work responding to the work and archive of Delia Derbyshire as well as the theme of “imagination” to be premiered at DD Day 2021 on 23 November.
-More info coming soon…
+North West England based artists Suzy Mangion (music), Katie Mason (visual), MT Hall (music/sound) and Lacey Liang (visual/3D design) have been selected by our trustees after a public call.
+The artists will create new work which will premiere online on DD Day 2021 – 23 November.
+More info coming soon!

-5 free masterclasses, online with live Q&A. On the first Wednesday of every month from July to November, 7.30-9pm BST.
+5 free masterclasses, online with live Q&A. On the first Wednesday of every month from July to November, 7.30-9pm UK time.
 With a series of artists and Delia experts we want to impart inspiration, knowledge, creativity and technical skills.
 Places limited to 100.
-Also supported by Sound On Sound magazine.

 Session 1 – Wed 7 July – artists creating new work from Delia’s archive: Caro C & Emma Margetson